 Identify Your Needs

 First thing’s first, ask yourself, “What am I going to use this flashlight for?”
 Is it for home use?
 On the job?
-Maybe you need a reliable flashlight for camping or survival purposes.
+Maybe you need the best tactical flashlight for survival purposes or the best edc flashlights for everyday use.
 Identifying your needs will help you pinpoint which features you need.

 A flashlight that’s used for camping, for example, should be more lightweight and smaller in size than a flashlight used for home purposes.